Father's X chromosome may yield clues to higher rates of autoimmune disease in women

 UCLA scientists have discovered one reason why autoimmune diseases are more prevalent in women than in men.
 While males inherit their mother's X chromosome and father’s Y chromosome, females inherit X chromosomes from both parents.
 New research, which shows differences in how each of those X chromosomes is regulated, suggests that the X chromosome that females get from their father may help to explain their more active immune system.

-Dr. Voskuhl and her colleagues focused on differences between the X chromosomes inherited from each parent.
+In the new work, published in Proceedings of the National Academy of Sciences, Voskuhl and her colleagues focused on differences between the X chromosomes inherited from each parent.
 They first analyzed expression levels of genes in mice with the male (XY) and female (XX) chromosome set.
-They identified a handful of immune-system-related genes on the X chromosome that are expressed less — producing fewer corresponding molecules — in the immune cells of female mice.
+They identified a handful of immune system-related genes on the X chromosome that are expressed less — producing fewer corresponding molecules — in the immune cells of female mice.

-“What we’re talking about here is not mutations that affect gene sequences, but instead signals that affect how the same sequence of genes is differentially expressed in females versus males.
-These differences would be missed in traditional genetic studies,” Dr. Voskuhl says.
+"What we're talking about here is not mutations that affect gene sequences, but instead signals that affect how the same sequence of genes are differentially expressed in females versus males.
+These differences would be missed in traditional genetic studies," Voskuhl said.

 The findings suggest that the X chromosomes packaged into sperm and passed from father to daughter may have higher levels of methylation than the X chromosomes passed along in eggs from a mother to her offspring.
 This methylation dampens the expression of some immune system genes in females, making their immune activity different from males.

-“If you can find regulators of methylation that target these differences, you might be able to reduce the immune responses of females to treat autoimmune diseases,” Dr. Voskuhl says.
-“Going forward, when one considers sex as a biologic variable in diseases, it can lead to new treatment strategies.”
+"If you can find regulators of methylation that target these differences, you might be able to reduce the immune responses of females to treat autoimmune diseases," Voskuhl said.
+"Going forward, when one considers sex as a biologic variable in diseases, it can lead to new treatment strategies."